-Here I look at the subject of a woman’s health in the first weeks to several months after giving birth, a period traditionally taken very seriously in China.
-A famous Chinese doctor, Zhang Jing Yue (1518 – 1639), who penned many texts on gynaecology and paediatrics, was writing as early as 1624 about a mother’s tiredness after giving birth, and how great care had to be taken to promote a her full recovery.
+Here I look at the subject of a woman’s health in the first weeks and months after giving birth.
+This period was traditionally navigated with great care in China.
+A famous Chinese doctor, Zhang Jing Yue (1518 – 1639), penned many texts on gynaecology and paediatrics.
+He was writing as early as 1624 about a mother’s tiredness after giving birth, and the measures to be taken to promote her full recovery.

-Turning then to the sorts of conditions which women bring along to my practice, I find tiredness and exhaustion is the most common, but I also frequently see post-natal depression, irritability, anxiety, difficulty re-establishing a sleep pattern, and others such as insufficient lactation or even Bell’s palsy on a number of occasions.
-To give you an idea of time-frames, sometimes women are seeking treatment up to two years after the birth, when issues they hoped would resolve of their own accord, have not done so.
+Turning then to the conditions which women bring along to my practice, tiredness and exhaustion is the most common.
+I also see post-natal depression, irritability, anxiety, difficulty re-establishing a sleep pattern, and other conditions such as insufficient lactation and Bell’s palsy.
+Sometimes women are seeking treatment up to two years after the birth, when issues they hoped would resolve of their own accord, have not done so.

-In all cases, it is important to establish that you are getting sufficient rest, and enjoying a diet which is meeting your needs from a Chinese health perspective, especially if you are breast-feeding.
+In all cases, it is important to establish that you are getting sufficient rest, and enjoying a diet which is meeting your needs.
+This applies especially if you are breastfeeding.
 We will look at your symptoms, and compare your health now with any patterns which have been apparent in the past.
 Your health during pregnancy, and some details of your labour, are also important.
 In this way, I can tailor some dietary and lifestyle recommendations to your constitutional leanings.

 Then I will offer you an appropriate treatment plan to try to help with your symptoms.
 This may involve weekly visits for an agreed period, though do not worry if we have to work primarily around days and times when someone can look after your baby.
 Some treatment is better than no treatment.